NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/NWB_Query/README.md

 5. Add abstract Mask class to HDMF
-    * Mask should be resolved from a query and a the values to which it applies, and should return a list of `bools`, and the new values to which it applies
+    * Mask should be resolved from a query and a the values to which it applies, and should return a list of `bools`, and the new values to which it applies.
+Example usage:
+      ```python
+      new_timestamps, bool_mask = mask.resolve(timestamps)
+      ```
     * Make a TimeMask object that operates on timestamps, and is aware of defined-over/domain/support/observation-intervals

 6. Add a class to represent list of non-overlapping intervals
     * needs functionality for *and* and *or*